Catastrophic Injuries: How Can a Lawyer Help?

 Oftentimes, when you incur a catastrophic injury, you are facing a grim future, facing months, perhaps years, maybe even a lifetime of medical treatment.
 A lifetime of medical treatment is a lifetime of medical bills.

-Your lawyer can help by finding the right doctors or specialists that will treat you at the right costs.
+Your personal injury lawyer can help by finding the right doctors or specialists that will treat you at the right costs.
 In addition, if you do not have health insurance, a lawyer can help set you up with a doctor that will treat you without billing you personally.
 These doctors may be a specialist, medical doctor, physical therapist, or chiropractor.
 How is this possible?
 Instead of billing the patient, the medical doctor will assign a lien over to your lawyer’s office that entitles them to repayment upon receipt of any monies from your personal injury settlement or trial.

 Navigating the Insurance Claims Process